watsonyanghx/ResNet/README.md

 >
 >   - Finally, the score given by this competition is taken as a measure of generalization ability of the trained model.
 >
-> I got about 92% accracy after about 40k training steps in the competition.
+> Finally, I got about 92% accracy after about 40k training steps in the competition.

 ### Settings